-- 1. To outline procedures and practice for staff, pupils and their parents to continue with the academic program for the duration of the period when Talbot Heath has switched to remote learning in-line with advice from the Government and Public Health England following the Covid-19 lockdown. - 2.
+- 1. To outline procedures and practice for staff, pupils and their parents to continue with the academic program for the duration of any periods when Talbot Heath switches to remote learning. - 2.
 To outline procedures and practice for staff in self isolation, whom are otherwise fit and healthy, to continue with teaching, setting, marking and feeding back on pupil work as part of a normal academic program, following a lifting of lockdown and/or relaxation of social distancing. - 3.
 To outline procedures and practice for pupils in self isolation, whom are otherwise fit and healthy, to continue with their academic program, following a lifting of lockdown and/or relaxation of social distancing.